hbons/SparkleShare/README.windows.md

 * Install [msysGit](http://code.google.com/p/msysgit/downloads/detail?name=Git-1.7.8-preview20111206.exe)
   *  I recommend you to install in `C:\msysgit`
+  *  Use default settings for all other questions during installation

 * _Clone step_: Open a Git console (available in Start Menu > Git > Git Bash).
 On the command line write